Start9Labs/documentation/site/source/service-packaging/build-package-example/09_create-wrapper.rst

 Step 9 - Create Wrapper Repo
 ============================

 In order for the Start9 team to review your package for submission to the Start9 Marketplace, we ask that you create a wrapper repository for the project and its components.
+This repo should contain everything you need to build the service.

 Let's do that for our hello-world service.

 For a quick start convenience, Start9 has made the finalized version of the `hello-world-wrapper <https://github.com/Start9Labs/hello-world-wrapper>`_ available as a *GitHub template*.
 Clicking "Use this template" in that repository will clone the entire contents to a specified location.
 Each file will still have to be manually edited to reflect the changes necessary for your service.